rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-events-for-a-backup-v2-project-id-backups-backup-id-events.rst

 .. _get-list-events-for-a-backup:

-List events for a backup
+Retrieve the events for a backup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. code::

     GET /v2/{project_id}/backups/{backup_id}/events

-This operation lists all events for the specified backup.
+This operation retrieves all the events for the specified backup.
 You should consider these events to be transient because they might disappear after a minute or so.
 Therefore, this operation is most useful for monitoring a running backup.